Connecticut Medicaid Definition

 Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
-Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.
+Said another way, if one meets the income requirement for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.
 However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
 When spending down assets, it’s important that one does not give away assets or sell them for less than market value.
 This is because in Connecticut, Medicaid has a “Look-Back” period of 5 years, and if one is in violation, a period of Medicaid ineligibility may result.

-2) Medicaid Planning – the majority of persons considering Medicaid are over the income limit, or over the asset limit, or over both limits, yet still cannot afford their cost of care.
+2) Medicaid Planning – the majority of persons considering Medicaid are over the income limit, over the asset limit, or over both limits, yet still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible not only help them become Medicaid eligible, but to also protect their home from Medicaid’s estate recovery program.
 Read more or connect with a Medicaid planner.

 Specific Connecticut Medicaid Programs